wp-plugins/lazy-social-buttons/readme.txt

 * onMouseOver activated switch to spinning icon
 * onMouseOver activated load of heavy social buttons
 * Improves performance by delaying load of Social Buttons until onMouseOver
-* Choose position above or below content
+* Choose position above or below content, or manual
 * Pick from google, twitter and facebook buttons
 * Pick whether to display facebook share or just like
 * Optionally use Google CDN for load of jquery